wulfmatik/mvp/_PRESS-RELEASE.md

 ## Problem ##
   > Describe the problem your product solves.

-  Google search often gives results of questionable quality when it comes to looking at art and with the rise of AI art, this problem only gets worse.
+  Google search often gives results of questionable quality when it comes to looking at art and with the rise of AI art and photos, this problem only gets worse.
 Am I looking at a true digital copy of the Mona Lisa?
 Or is it nothing more than

 ## Solution ##
   > Describe how your product elegantly solves the problem.